waldrain/waldrain.github.io/moniwonig.md

 2023-03-02 1h sawed up the dead rubinie lying in the wood for several years now, at least 5.
-  36 rugeli a 48 cm, h ca. 17 m, ranging from ca. 22 down to ca. 13 cm., ca. 1.6 m3 festmeter according to [volume of a truncated cone](https://www.omnicalculator.com/math/truncated-cone) 2023-03-03 1h stacked the 36 rugeli beside the road for pickup
+  36 rugeli a 48 cm, h ca. 17 m, ranging from ca. 22 down to ca. 13 cm., ca. 1.6 m3 festmeter according to [volume of a truncated cone](https://www.omnicalculator.com/math/truncated-cone) 2023-03-03 1h stacked the 36 rugeli akazie beside the road for pickup 2023-03-04 1h picked up 36 akazie rugeli and stacked on waldrain by car 2023-03-13 1h sawed a dead esche lying across and blocking the path on the top of the hill:
+  22 rugeli a 45 cm 10-26 cm diameter, 9.9m long, 0.3 festmeter, 0.6 raummeter
+2023-03-13 2h transportted the 22 esche rugeli by bicycle, no electro, pure manual labour, 4 trips, 0.1 m3 per trip

 ## strassenlicht